Xiuming666/CEDS/README.md

 NOTE: IEA energy data must be purchased and formatted prior to running CEDS_GBD-MAPS

-The CEDS_GBD-MAPS emission inventory files are available at: with the following doi:

 The CEDS_GBD-MAPS system is described in:
 McDuffie, E. E., S. J. Smith, P. O'Rourke, K. Tibrewal, C. Venkataraman, E. A. Marais, B. Zheng, M. Crippa, M. Brauer, R. V. Martin, A global anthropogenic emissions inventory of atmospheric pollutants from sector- and fuel- specific sources (1970- 2017): An application of the Community Emissions Data System (CEDS), In preparation.